fish-shell/fish-shell/sphinx_doc_src/index.rst

 For external **commands** the executable is usually stored on file and the file path must be included in the variable ``$PATH``, so that the file can be found: see `Special Variables`_.

 **Options** come in two forms: a short name, that is a hyphen with a single letter; or a long name, consisting of two hyphens with words connected by hyphens.
 Example: ``-h`` and ``--help`` are often used to print a help message.
-Options are a fixed set, described in the manual pages of the command, see <a href="#man-page">Manual Pages</a>
+Options are a fixed set, described in the manual pages of the command, see `Manual Pages <#man-page>`_.

 **Arguments** are the arbitrary input part of a command: often it is a file or directory name, sometimes it is a string or a list.